Nazli Tabatabai-Khatambakhsh

-Nazli Tabatabai-Khatambakhsh is the inaugural Artistic Doctoral Researcher of Opera Librettist Practice Based at the Guildhall School of Music and Drama where is she is also Professor of Dramatic Writing on the MA Opera Making & Writing.
+Nazli Tabatabai-Khatambakhsh is the inaugural Artistic Doctoral Researcher of Opera Librettist Practice Based at the Guildhall School of Music and Drama where is she is also Dramatic Writing Professor on the MA Opera Making & Writing and Lecturer of Collaborative Performance Making on the MA in Collaborative Performance Making.
+She is the inaugural Associate Artist at The Oxford School of Drama with a focus on dramaturgy, collaboration, and equitable practices.
 Her recent opera portfolio includes Royal Ballet and Opera, Aldeburgh Festival Snape Maltings Britten Pears Arts, Birmingham Opera Company, Welsh National Opera, Oxford Song, National Youth Choir, Performance Arts Lab, Tete a Tete and Royal Welsh College of Music and Drama.
 She was the founder and artistic director (CEO) of ZENDEH, a former Arts Council England National Portfolio Organisation.

 Early life

 Nazli Tabatabai-Khatambakhsh was born in the northern Iranian city of Tabriz in February 1977.
 She came to the UK with her parents when she was very young and also spent some of her childhood in France.
 Her father was an academic, and the family settled in Edinburgh, where he was working.
-Her mother's sweet shop was a firm favourite opposite the Royal Lyceum Theatre.
+Her mother ran a sweet shop opposite the Royal Lyceum Theatre.
 Nazli went to James Gillespie's High School in Edinburgh and her favourite subjects included Drama, English and Art.

 Her first role in England was in 2001 as an Arts Council England trainee director at Leicester Haymarket Theatre now known as the Curve.
 She was Staff Director at Derby Playhouse and then Associate Director at the Theatre Workshop Edinburgh.
 In 2004, she founded the ZENDEH (a theatre company) – the name means "alive" in Persian.

 She quotes her influences on her creative practise to include international theatre, politics of Iran and borderlands, sciences, and stories from the silk routes also known as the Royal Road.
 These can be seen as a direct influence on her creative directing and productions developed within the context of ZENDEH.